 Before this approval can occur, the organization that would like to be considered for expansion will have to submit an expansion plan to be reviewed by students and administration following the guidelines in the appendix of this document.
-Final approval for all expansion efforts will come from the Assistant Director of Student Involvement and Development and the Director of Student Involvement and Development.
-Each establishing organization must sign the Washburn University Office of Student Involvement and Development Expansion and Extension Policy.
+Final approval for all expansion efforts will come from the Assistant Director of Student Involvement of Student Involvement and Development and the Director of Student Involvement and Development.
+Each establishing organization must sign the Washburn University Office of Student Involvement and Development and Development Expansion and Extension Policy.